The Nib: Awards and nominations

 In 2016, The Nib received a nomination for a Will Eisner Comic Industry Award for Best Anthology.

-In 2017, contributors Ted Closson, Sarah Winifred Searle, Eleri Harris, and Ben Passmore received nominations for The Cartoonist Studio Prize for Best Web Comic of the Year and contributor Gemma Correll won a National Cartoonists Society Reuben Award.
+In 2017, contributors Ted Closson, Sarah Winifred Searle, Eleri Harris, and Ben Passmore received nominations for The Cartoonist Studio Prize for Best Web Comic of the Year, and contributor Gemma Correll won a National Cartoonists Society Reuben Award.
 Also in 2017, contributors Amanda Scurti and Mike Dawson received nominations for Ignatz Awards for Outstanding Online Comic.
 Contributor Bianca Xunise received an Ignatz Award in 2017 for her Nib comic "The Weight of Being Black in America".
 In July 2018, Eleri Harris won the Australian Ledger cartooning prize for her serialized Nib comic Reported Missing.
 Contributor Charis Jackson-Barrios was awarded the 2018 Locher Award.
 Her winning entry included several Nib pieces.
 Mike Dawson also received a nomination in 2018 for an Eisner Award for Best Webcomic.

 In July 2019, contributor Chelsea Saunders won the Locher Award for her Nib work.
 In September 2019, The Nib editorial team, including Matt Bors, Eleri Harris, Matt Lubchansky, Sarah Mirk and Andy Warner, were given an Ignatz Award for Outstanding Series for The Nib magazine.
 Also in September 2019, Matt Bors was given the Transformative Work Award at Cartoon Crossroads Columbus (CXC) for changing the course of comics history.
 In 2019, The Nib won the Ringo Award for Best Webcomic.
+In 2023, The Nib won an Eisner Award for Best Anthology.
+This was awarded in the publication's final year of operation, and was awarded to The Nib because of its printed magazine titles in particular.